Status March 2020

 § 2 Objective and Conclusion of Contract

 (1) The contract governs the purchase and use of an online project management software, offered by the supplier as a software-as-a-service (SaaS; Cloud).
 Using the software platform, users may create and coordinate projects and connect with other users to edit the projects collaboratively.
-In addition, projects, job offers, company and personal profiles can be published and managed.

 (2) Certain functions of the software and the supplier’s websites can be used free of charge.
 A contract regarding such use of the products and services provided by the supplier will be concluded as soon as the supplier confirms the customer’s registration on any of its websites.